ahmedalmohamdy/TomBot-Agriculture-RAG-ChatBot/README.md

 ## Support

-For questions or support, please contact the CropPilot Team.
+For questions or support, please contact the Ahmed Almohamdy.

 ---

-**Developed with ❤️ by CropPilot Team**
+**Developed with ❤️ by Ahmed Almohamdy**